peter-can-write/web-notes/angular.md

 configuration can be done in the `module.config` function.
 In practice, you will most often want to use either `factory` or `service`.
 The former if you want to return an object, the latter if you want to return a class instance.
-Once you have define a service, you can dependency-inject it:
+Once you have defined a service, you can dependency-inject it:

 ```
 app.controller('MyController',